Guided accumulation of active particles by topological design of a second-order skin effect: Introduction

-Recently, a more elusive second-order non-Hermitian skin effect was predicted only in out-of-equilibrium systems in two dimensions (2D)~\cite{Okugawa20,Kawabata20b,Fu2020}.
+Higher-dimensional versions of the skin effect can display a considerably richer and subtle phenomenology~\cite{Yu2020,Edvardsson2019,Liu2019,Ezawa:2019jq,Wu2021,Wu2020,Lee2019c,Li:2020fl,Ma2020,Okugawa20,Kawabata20b,Fu2020,Zhang2021} In this work we are interested in an elusive second-order non-Hermitian skin effect, predicted only in out-of-equilibrium systems in two dimensions (2D)~\cite{Lee2019c,Li:2020fl,Ma2020,Okugawa20,Kawabata20b,Fu2020}.
 It differs from the first-order skin effect because (i) it can occur in inversion symmetric systems, accumulating modes at opposing corners rather than edges~\cite{Hofmann20,Scheibner20}, and (ii) the number of accumulated modes is of order of the system boundary $L$, rather than its area $L^2$.
-Its emergence is guaranteed by the presence of certain symmetries~\cite{Okugawa20,Kawabata20b}, but predicting it is challenging in general.
-Moreover, it remains unobserved, partially because dissipation, which drives a system out of equilibrium, is hard to control experimentally.
+While the first-order non-Hermitian skin effect requires inversion to be broken, e.g. due to an applied field, the emergence of the second-order non-Hermitian skin effect is guaranteed by the presence of certain symmetries~\cite{Okugawa20,Kawabata20b}.
+However, predicting the second-order non-Hermitian skin effect is challenging in general, and it remains unobserved.
+Dissipation, which drives a system out of equilibrium, is hard to control experimentally in quantum electronic devices, therefore calling for platforms to realize the second-order non-Hermitian skin effect.

 Active matter systems~\cite{Bechinger:2016cf} are a natural platform to explore non-Hermitian topological physics, since these systems absorb and dissipate energy~\cite{Shankar20}.
 Often, the hydrodynamic equations that describes their flow can be mapped to a topological Hamiltonian.
 This strategy predicts topologically protected motion of topological waves in active-liquid metamaterials~\cite{Souslov:2017bd,Shankar17,Souslov19}, skin-modes in active elastic media~\cite{Scheibner20}, and emergent chiral behaviour for periodic arrays of defects~\cite{Sone2019}.
 Non-Hermitian topology in active matter has been demonstrated experimentally in active nematic cells~\cite{Yamauchi2020}, and robotic~\cite{Brandenbourger:2019vg} and piezoelectric metamaterials~\cite{Chen2020}.